AnomalousTechnologies/newton/README.md

 Newton is a design system and component library created by Anomalous.
 This library provides the UI backbone of our Inspect™ and Mission Control™ applications.
 Newton has been written for [React](https://reactjs.org/) and provides a range of components to speed up frontend development.

+We use [Emotion](https://emotion.sh) to style our components and allow you to extend those styles for your own use.

 We follow a component structure that is similar in principle to the concepts laid out by Brad Frost in [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) although we use our own language and the concept has been slightly simplified.

 We also use a stripped down version of [Normalize](https://necolas.github.io/normalize.css/) to encourage consistency across browsers, you can include our version of normalise or the original (or none at all).

-NB: For optimum aesthetics make sure you include [Gill Sans Nova](https://fonts.adobe.com/fonts/gill-sans-nova) from Typekit.
+**NB:** For optimum aesthetics make sure you include [Gill Sans Nova](https://fonts.adobe.com/fonts/gill-sans-nova) from Typekit.

 If you're building applications to live within the Anomalous ecosystem feel free to use Newton.